-Clipping Magic can help you separate out hair from clean and distinct backgrounds.
+Clipping Magic can automatically separate out hair from clean and distinct backgrounds.
 Gradients and some noise typically work, as long as the colors involved are sufficiently different.
 Studio shots and photos with e.g. a clear blue sky as the background usually work well.

 In the tutorial below we remove the background from the hair in this photo.
 You can follow along with this written tutorial, or try out this image for yourself in the Editor.
 View Example In Editor »